prk-2023/rust_tutorials/2025/AsyncProgramming/the_async_book.md

   tasks that are waiting (such as I/O bound tasks) and switch between them without blocking the main program.
 When One task is waiting ( ex: network data) the event loop moves on to run the next ready task.

+---
+Note: Event-Loop:
+A programming construct that continuously monitors for and responds to events or messages.
+It is a core mechanism in event-driven programming, allowing a program to perform non-blocking  operations and handle multiple tasks concurrently, even if it runs on a single execution thread.

+Event-Loop operates as an infinite loop that manages and orchestrates tasks using several key components:-

+Call Stacks(LIFO) , Event Queue/Callback Queue (FIFO), Web APIs and background processes.

+---
 - **Futures and Tasks**:
     They are basic building blocks in async programming **future** and **task**.
     * **$Futures$** : represent a computation that will eventually produce a result, but it's not ready yet.